 Group I: An Individual assessment for counterparties in some regions.
-The total carrying amount of long-term receivables was NT\$136,987 thousand and was accounted for as other non-current assets, all of which are overdue, and the amount of provision for loss allowance was NT\$136,987 thousand.
+The total carrying amount of long-term receivables is NT\$136,987 thousand and is accounted for as other non-current assets, all of which are overdue, and the amount of provision for loss allowance is NT\$136,987 thousand.